Money in Kazakhstan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its latest monetary policy meeting on 28 October, the National Bank of Kazakhstan decided to leave the base rate at 9.25%, keeping an interest rate corridor of plus or minus 1.0 percentage point.
+At its latest monetary policy meeting on 3 February, the National Bank of Kazakhstan left the base rate at 9.25%, keeping an interest rate corridor of plus or minus 1.0 percentage point.